Skip to main content

 1. Check public data first: Review your water utility's Consumer Confidence Report (CCR) and the EWG PFAS map.
 Many utilities now test for PFAS even if not yet required.

 2. Order a certified lab test: For definitive results, use a laboratory certified for EPA Method 533 or 537.1 PFAS analysis.
-Expect to pay $200 to $400 for a comprehensive PFAS panel.
+Comprehensive PFAS testing requires a meaningful investment but provides definitive answers.

 3. Follow sampling instructions carefully: PFAS testing is extremely sensitive.
 Avoid contact with nonstick materials, water-resistant clothing, or cosmetics while collecting samples, as these can contaminate the sample.